Srini582003/Hacking/README.md

-# Basic-Setup
-This is Basic setup and Basic tool for Termux
+# How to Hack using Termux